stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 **P(test = positive|COVID-19 positive)**: This is the prior probability, P(B|A).
 This is the sensitivity, i.e. how many true positives (test results) are there among all true positive cases.

 **P(COVID-19 positive)**: This is the probability of a randomly selected individual infected by COVID-19.
-In medical testing, this is called the ‘prevalence rate’.
+In medical testing, this is called the "prevalence rate".
 For COVID-19, experts say the general prevalence rate is 0.1%, i.e. 1 out of 1000 people may be infected with the virus.
 Of course, this number can change based on the country, health system, active social distancing measure, etc. This term appears in the numerator of the Bayes’ rule ( P(A) in the Bayes’ rule).

 **P(test=positive)**: This is the probability of a randomly selected test being positive, P(B), calculated as,